robbibt/tundzha-sitepreferences/README.md

 <sup>Vaughn, Sallie, and Tom Crawford.
 2009.
 “A Predictive Model of Archaeological Potential: An Example from Northwestern Belize.”
 Applied Geography 29 (4).
 Elsevier Ltd: 542–55. doi:10.1016/j.apgeog.2009.01.001.

 <sup>Warren, Robert E. 1990.
 “Predictive Modelling of Archaeological Site Location: A Case Study in the Midwest.”
 In Interpreting Space: GIS and Archaeology, edited by K.M.S.
 Allen, S.W.
 Green, and E.B.W.
 Zubrow, 201–15.
 London: Taylor & Francis.

+<sup>Wheatley, D., 1995.
+Cumulative viewshed analysis: a GIS-based method for investigating intervisibility, and its archaeological application, in: Archaeology and Geographic Information Systems: A European Perspective.
+Taylor & Francis, London.

 <sup>White, Devin A., and Sarah B. Barber.
 2012.
 “Geospatial Modeling of Pedestrian Transportation Networks: A Case Study from Precolumbian Oaxaca, Mexico.”
 Journal of Archaeological Science 39 (8): 2684–96. doi:10.1016/j.jas.2012.04.017.